Working to make government more effective

 When do they apply?

-The civil service will often begin to apply certain restrictions as soon as an election has been called to ensure they are maintaining their impartiality.
-The restrictions then apply throughout the general election campaign, up to and including the day of the election.
+The civil service will often begin to apply certain restrictions as soon as a general election has been called to ensure it is maintaining its impartiality.
+The restrictions then apply throughout the election campaign, up to and including the day of the election.

 Civil servants who are on secondment or on unpaid leave remain civil servants for the purpose of this guidance and the rules relating, for example to political activity, continue to apply to them.